-- They are very fast and can run at the speed of about 40 km/h.
+- They are very fast and can run at a speed of about 40 km/h.
 They can jump to the height of up to 16 feet (5 meters).
 Such fastness helps them to escape easily from predators.

 - A pygmy marmoset can rotate its head at a 180-degree angle.

 - They can walk on all of their four limbs and have claw-like nails that help them to tightly hold tree branches when climbing.